open-io/dockerfiles/openio-sds/README.md

 ## Documentation

-For a documentation to use the OpenIO Command Line Interface, please refer to this [documentation] (https://github.com/open-io/oiopy/blob/master/docs/cli.md).
+For a documentation to use the OpenIO Command Line Interface, please refer to this [documentation](http://docs.openio.io/cli-reference/).